ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-request-scenarios.md

 The client then listens to the ```<requestId>``` event on the socket.
-Kuzzle will get back to him with a corresponding Room ID using this event.
+Kuzzle will get back to him with a corresponding Room ID and a Room Channel using this event.

 Sample Javascript code, using Websocket: